-Partnership with HCL to offer cloud satellite services, anywhere, anytime.
+Partnership with HCLTech to offer cloud satellite services, anywhere, anytime.

 The rapid evolution of networking, from localized on-site configurations to hybrid cloud services architecture has empowered business operations with every iteration.
 Despite the natural operational advantages on offer, the pace of adoption has been fairly steady – until this past year .
 Recent disruptions, mainly from the global pandemic, have drastically accelerated enterprise cloud transformations with increasing demands for a distributed workforce.
 But adapting to this change has not been easy.

 Adapting to this change has proven difficult for most organizations who have supplemented their on-premise infrastructure with private and public cloud solutions.
 This hybrid cloud architecture approach lacked the necessary strategic deployment, creating a misalignment between private and public cloud solutions, and posing major challenges for IT teams.

 As enterprise networks continue to grow, IT teams face increasing complexity across a variety of environments.
 This includes the core task of building, deploying, operating, and managing applications across hybrid environments on the edge and public cloud.
 Cumulatively, these obstacles can lead to major performance and user experience bottlenecks caused by: